mhild/xyna_microservice/README.md

 ## Import Xyna Microservice CRD in Kubernetes

 ### Requirements:
-- a Xyna-Applications (or a bundle od Apps), which are the microservice
+- a Xyna-Application (or a bundle of Apps), which form the microservice
 - all Xyna-Applications must be available via an URL (Note: the webserver cannot listen on localhost this time, since it must be accessible from the pods.
 A LAN IP, however, should work fine).
   - A simple Hello-World application is available in folder 'example_microservice/app_repo/ello_microservice_0.1.app' and accessible vir URL https://mhild.github.io/xyna_microservice/example_microservice/app_repo/hello_microservice_0.1.app .